ivy-net/ivynet-docs/docs/client/clientDocs.md

 Ivynet observe blockchains to monitor if the operator continues to be part of an active set.

 For ivynet to monitor operator status in AVS active set following conditions have be met:
-- AVS is added to list of monitored AVS's on the client
+- AVS is added to list of monitored AVSs on the client
 - client is connected to the backend
 - right chain is selected in the frontend
 - AVS is on the [recognizable AVS list](#appendix-list-of-recognizable-avss)